unitymakesus/resources/docs/docs-new/setup/2-existing-project.md

 # Contributing to an existing Project
 Use this workflow if someone has already set up the starter theme and there is an existing GitHub repo.
-Check the pre-build checklist to get all the information needed: https://drive.google.com/open?id=1Yc_hj-tikhQxwk3-YIs9_M9KXlqrz08MdukcZuA5kTM
+Check the [pre-build checklist](https://drive.google.com/open?id=1Yc_hj-tikhQxwk3-YIs9_M9KXlqrz08MdukcZuA5kTM) to get all the information needed.

 ## Set Up Local Environment
 Create a new project in Local by Flywheel: